permafrost-dev/alpinejs-ray/README.md

 ## Development Setup

-For development of `alpinejs-ray`, clone the repository and install dependencies via npm:
+For the development of `alpinejs-ray`, clone the repository and install dependencies via npm:

 ```bash
 npm install